paritytech/parity-bridges-common/README.md

 Chain B would need a way to convert from a foreign currency to its local currency.
 How this is done is left to the runtime developer for chain B.

+This module is one example of how an on-chain light client can be used to prove a particular action was taken on a foreign chain.
+In particular it enables transfers of the foreign chain's native currency, but more sophisticated modules such as ERC20 token transfers or arbitrary message transfers are being worked on as well.

 ### Substrate Bridge Runtime Module
 👷 Under Construction 👷‍♀️